17 Must-Haves for Your Next Report

-Before a potential sponsor reads a line of your copy—like your mission statement, your donor letter, or even your slogan—they will most likely encounter your logo, brand colors, and font choices first.
+Before a potential sponsor reads a line of your copy—like your mission statement, your donor letter, or even your slogan—they will most likely encounter your non-profit brand, including your logo, brand colors, and font choices, first.

 As inconsequential as those branding assets may seem, they hold the key to building brand awareness, trust with your audience, and will help you establish yourself as an authority in your line of work.

 It’s your brand identity and personality that allow your audience to connect with the mission and message at the core of your organization.